syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to Disable dropping of particular column
+## How to disable dropping of particular column

 Dropping can be canceled for particular column by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
 Refer following code sample to cancel dropping of particular column.